-Type of University: Independent Catholic liberal arts university; the Women’s College is a four-year undergraduate program for women.
+Type of School: Independent Catholic liberal arts university; the Women’s College is a four-year undergraduate program for women.
 Notre Dame has additional programs for adult student populations of women and men.

 Size of campus: 58 acres

-Number of Students: Over 500 full-time students in the Women’s College; total student body across all undergraduate and graduate programs is 2,700.
-Student-faculty ratio is 11:1.
+Number of Students: Almost 500 full-time students in the Women’s College; total student body across all undergraduate and graduate programs is 2,600.
+The student-faculty ratio is 12:1.

-Colleges, programs, and degrees: Art (Art History, Photography, Pre-museum Studies, Studio Art); Behavioral Neuroscience; Biology; Business (Accounting); Chemistry (Pre-professional); Classical Studies; Communication Arts; Computer Information Systems; Criminology; Digital Media Arts (Graphic Design); Education (Early Childhood, Elementary, ESOL, Secondary, Special Education); Engineering (dual-degree program); English (Creative Writing); Environmental Sustainability; History (Pre-museum Studies); International Business; International Studies (International Business, International Relations); Liberal Arts; Marketing Communications; Mathematics; Modern Foreign Languages (French, Spanish); Nursing; Philosophy; Physics; Political Science (International Relations, Law and Civic Engagement, Public Service); Psychology; Radiological Sciences; Religious Studies; Writing (as a second major); Pre-professional Programs (Dentistry, Law, Medicine, Pharmacy, Veterinary Medicine)
+CollegeS, programs, and degrees: Art (Art History, Photography, Pre-museum Studies, Studio Art); Behavioral Neuroscience; Biology; Business (Accounting); Chemistry (Pre-professional); Classical Studies; Communication Arts; Computer Information Systems; Criminology; Digital Media Arts (Graphic Design); Education (Early Childhood, Elementary, ESOL, Secondary, Special Education); Engineering (dual-degree program); English (Creative Writing); Environmental Sustainability; History (Pre-museum Studies); International Business; International Studies (International Business, International Relations); Liberal Arts; Marketing Communications; Mathematics; Modern Foreign Languages (French, Spanish); Nursing; Philosophy; Physics; Political Science (International Relations, Law and Civic Engagement, Public Service); Psychology; Radiological Sciences; Religious Studies; Writing (as a second major); plus Pre-professional Programs in Dentistry, Law, Medicine, Pharmacy, and Veterinary Medicine

 International Student budget: